-- Sterilizing medical and surgical equipment – Rubbing alcohol is not and should not be used for sterilizing any medical or surgical equipment.
+- Sterilizing Medical and Surgical Equipment – Rubbing alcohol is not and should not be used for sterilizing any medical or surgical equipment.
 It is very ineffective in killing bacterial spores.
-This means that the bacterial will lie dormant but not dead, ready to multiply once the conditions are favorable.
+This means that the bacteria will lie dormant but not dead, ready to multiply once the conditions are favorable.

 6 Things You Should Never Do With Rubbing Alcohol

 Rubbing alcohol is not for doing everything.
 Here is a list of things that you should never do with it: